jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 ##### A list of the carbs entered on that date.
 + A date column and carbs column.
 + When the screen width is greater and the screen height is smaller (for instance, in landscape mode on an iPhone), a fast column is also displayed.
++ The chart is not sorted per the list sort.
+It is sorted per the day of the year.

 ###### &nbsp;